misrolox/pyfatsecret/README.md

 **pyfatsecret** is a simple Python wrapper for the Fatsecret API, facilitating interactions with the platform using OAuth 2.0.
 This package allows developers to integrate Fatsecret's nutritional database and features into their applications effortlessly.

+Refer to the documentation on Read The Docs: https://py-fatsecret.readthedocs.io/en/latest/

 ## Installation

 Before you install `pyfatsecret`, ensure you have Python installed on your system.